 Non Compliant Toilets

-- Wheelchair circulation space in front of the door is 1500mm in diameter
+- Wheelchair circulation space inside/ outside door

 You can also read the information and follow the links below the form to find out more about Accessible Bathrooms and Toilets and the companies and organisations that provide Universal Design & Access services in South Africa.